datocms/snipcart-gatsby-demo/README.md

 You can see how it looks live on this [demo installation](https://datocms-snipcart-gatsby-demo.netlify.com/).

+All the details on how this works on the [related blog post](https://www.datocms.com/blog/static-ecommerce-website-snipcart-gatsbyjs-datocms).

 ## Deploy on DatoCMS

 If you want to set up a live demo for yourself, just [sign up for a free DatoCMS account](https://dashboard.datocms.com/signup) and click this button: